driesvints/driesvints.com/content/posts/2015-01-04-five-things-i-miss-in-instagram.md

 -------
 [Instagram](http://instagram.com/) is one of those social networking apps that really stuck to me.
 I usually try one out but quickly remove it again when it doesn't immediately appeal to me.
 It took me ages before my friends finally convinced me to use [Snapchat](https://www.snapchat.com/) and I'm still not overly fond of it even though I regularly use it these days.

 But not Instagram.
 I check it multiple times a day and regularly use it.
 I mostly use it privately with friends and family.
 Because I use it so much I'm noticing some of Instagram's shortcomings.
 Things where the service is lacking and where it can definitely be improved.
-Below is a list where with five of the things I miss most in Instagram.
+Below is a list with five of the things I miss most in Instagram.

 ## Multiple Accounts